jackgray/narc_arch/docs/source/database.rst

 to fit a wide range of needs.

 Mongo's shard engine allows for distributed storage of documents, making database storage more flexible
     -   Added layer of complexity
+    -   If database storage requirements are small, sharding may effectively decrease access efficiency

 MongoDB access endpoint with sharding implemented:
     https://stackoverflow.com/questions/49671158/mongodb-sharding-key